Voluntary Company Liquidation

 - Directors comply with their legal duty of care by taking proactive action.

-The main disadvantages are…
+The main disadvantages of company liquidation are…

 - There is less protection against legal action from creditors than in other formal insolvency processes.